JunMa11/AbdomenCT-1K/WeaklySupervisedLearning/README.md

 ## Introduction

-This is the official baseline model for [AbdomenCT-1K: Weakly Supervised Learning Benchmark](https://abdomenct-1k-weaklysupervisedlearning.grand-challenge.org/Home/).
 The baseline is built on the combination of 2D nnUNet [1] and fully connected Conditional Random Fields (CRF)[2], which is motivated by Gao et al.'s method in addressing the missing annotation problem [3].